 Though both countries have become allies at this time to fight North Korea, Japan may never forget the Hiroshima and the Nagasaki atomic bombings that destroyed thousands of lives, cities and ruined their natural environment.

 The event took place at Peace Memorial Park, near Hiroshima’s ground zero.
-Report says the event which held on the 6th on August was attended by 50,000 people and representatives from 80 nations and the EU.
+A report says the event which held on the 6th on August was attended by 50,000 people and representatives from 80 nations and the EU.

 The bombs detonated about 1,900 feet (600 metres) above the ground.
-Report says that about 70, 000 people were instantly killed while thousands more died from the after-effects of the radiation.
+A report says that about 70, 000 people were instantly killed while thousands more died from the after-effects of the radiation.

-3 days later another atomic bomb was unleashed on Nagasaki.
-This was considered more powerful than little boy, thus called the “Fat man”.
+Three days later another atomic bomb was unleashed on Nagasaki on August 9, 1945.
+This was considered more powerful than Little boy, thus called the “Fat Man.”
+It weighed 5 tons Energy, equivalent to 20 kilotons of TNT.

-4 months after the attacks, 90, 000 – 146, 000 people in Hiroshima and 39, 000 – 80, 000 in Nagasaki died from the dangerous chemical effects.
-Subsequently there were increased cases of mental retardation, cancers, keloids, genetic mutations, health complications and all forms of disability.
+Four months after the attacks, 90, 000 – 146, 000 people in Hiroshima and 39, 000 – 80, 000 in Nagasaki died from the dangerous chemical effects.
+Subsequently, there were increased cases of mental retardation, cancers, keloids, genetic mutations, health complications and all forms of disability.

 4. Only One Man Survived Both Attacks

 While there were survivors of the separate attacks, only one man was said to have survived both bombings.
-Tsutomi Yamaguchi narrowly escaped the Hiroshima blasting.
+Tsutomu Yamaguchi narrowly escaped the Hiroshima blasting just two miles away from each blast.
 In search of refuge he fled to Nagasaki where he witnessed the next attack.
-Yamaguchi died of stomach cancer in 2010.
+Yamaguchi died of stomach cancer in 2010 and regarded as the luckiest man to ever lived.

 5. The Flower Of Hope